UWPCE-PythonCert/PythonCertDevel/source/modules/Closures.rst

     In [44]: c2()
     Out[44]: 11

-So each time ``counter()`` is called, a new function is created.
-And that function has its own copy of the ``count`` object.
+So each time ``counter()`` is called, a new ``incr`` function is created.
+But also, a new namespace is created, that holds the count name.
+So the new ``incr`` function is holding a reference to that new count name.

 This is what makes in a "closure" -- it carries with it the scope in which is was created.

 The returned ``incr`` function is a "curried" function -- a function with some parameters pre-specified.

+Let's experiment a bit more with these ideas:

+:download:`play_with_scope.py <../examples/closures_currying/play_with_scope.py>`

+.. :download:`capitalize.zip <../examples/packaging/capitalize.zip>`

 Currying
 ========